carloswm85/basic-ntier-template/README.md

 Use branches `main` and `developer-*` for stable and development versions respectively.

-Project template generate 6 layers:
+Project template generates 6 layers:

 - `Data` (inner most)
 - `Repository` (next)